davafons/JPDB-Nadeshiko-Examples/README.md

 - **Auto Play Sound** – Automatically play audio when changing examples.
 - **Number of Preloads** – Set how many examples load in the background.
 - **Vocab Size** – Adjust vocab text size in reviews.
+- **Default to Exact Search** – Enables exact search option by default.
 - **Minimum Example Length** – Set a lower limit for sentence length.
   - **⚠ Warning:** Changing this **will delete all current favorites.**
 - **Blacklist** – Prevent specific examples from appearing.